Topology, rigid cosymmetries and linearization instability in higher gauge theories

 It satisfies the identity $\Dh\lambda = (-)^{|\lambda|} \epsilon_{|\lambda|} \dh$, so that $\Dh^2 = 0$ and $\dh{*}\Dh = \Dh{*}\dh = 0$.

 For calculations that include vertical forms, it is convenient to extend the Hodge dual to all local variational forms so that

 where $\nu$ is any purely vertical form and $\lambda$ is any purely horizontal one.
 This way, the Hodge dual commutes with the vertical differential, $\dv{*} = {*}\dv$.
-Moreover, the Hodge dual paring satisfies the identity
+Moreover, the Hodge dual pairing satisfies the identity

 whenever $\omega$ and $\pi$ are purely vertical, while $\lambda$ and $\mu$ are purely horizontal.